-These new schemes only apply to businesses that are selling or plan to sell B2C goods or services cross-border.
+These schemes only apply to businesses that are selling or plan to sell B2C goods or services cross-border.
 So, if you’re only selling B2B, these changes won’t affect you directly.

-In this guide, we’ll talk you through what you need to know about these new schemes, how to decide if you need to register and what to do if you need help.
+In this guide, we’ll talk you through what you need to know about these schemes, how to decide if you need to register and what to do if you need help.

 If you have any questions about your specific situation, feel free to contact our Client Services Team for more support.